livspect/WavesLPoSDistributer/README.md

 node distribute.js
 ```
 Find the latest mined block height from the block table and overwrite end distribute block in the config table.
-After preparing for distribution, the calculation could be started with:
+After preparing, the calculation could be started with:
 ```sh
 /*
  If an error occurs, the status field of the status table will be 2.